danieltslee/SpeedTreeFbxImporter/README.md

 ## Notes
 SpeedTree fbxs automatically assigns primitive groups according to material.
 *Do not change name of the group nodes and group names.
 Do not change the name of texture files.
 If materials are not rendering, consider reimporting.*
 *After running the Importer in Houdini, if the number of geos do not match the number of FBXs on disk.
-You may have exported SpeedTree generated models using the Export Game tool.
+You may have exported SpeedTree generated models using the Export to Game tool.
 Re-export using Export Mesh tool and reimport in Houdini.*
 ## Task List
 - [ ] Make compatible with assets other than fbx
 - [ ] Make compatible with versions before Houdini 19.0